 AL teen found near U.S./Mexico border left home willingly in 2015

-AL teen found near U.S./Mexico border left home willingly in 201 - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen The mother of a missing Highland Home teenager found in Texas this week says her daughter left home on her own accord when she vanished more than a year ago.
-Her 2015 disappearance sparked concerns that she was possibly the victim of a kidnapping and could also have gotten tied up in human trafficking.
+AL teen found near U.S./Mexico border left home willingly in 201 - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
+ABC, 24/7, Telemundo - The mother of a missing Highland Home teenager found in Texas this week says her daughter left home on her own accord when she vanished more than a year ago.

 Add your comments below